 Use is also being made of model products.
-This includes analysis and prediction products from, for example, Global Environmental Multiscale model (GEM), National Centers for Environmental Prediction (NCEP), European Centre for Medium-Range Weather Forecasting (ECMWF), Canadian Regional Climate Model (CRCM), and Canadian Centre for Climate Modelling and Analysis (CCCMA).
+This includes analysis and prediction products from, for example, the Global Environmental Multiscale model (GEM), the National Centers for Environmental Prediction (NCEP), the European Centre for Medium-Range Weather Forecasting (ECMWF), the Canadian Regional Climate Model (CRCM), and the Canadian Centre for Climate Modelling and Analysis (CCCMA).
 Each of these models has its own spatial and temporal resolution, from large spatial scales (of the order of a few hundred kilometres) to shorter mesoscale ones (a few kilometres).
 Hydrologic and land surface models are just as critical for DRI.
-These include MESH, which is linked with GEM, the Variable Infiltration Capacity model (VIC), and the Cold Regions Hydrological Model (CRHM).
-Furthermore, the fluxes and budgets of water and energy through and within the Prairies during drought must be addressed.
+These include the Modélisation Environnementale Communautaire (MEC) Surface and Hydrology Model (MESH), which is linked with GEM, the Variable Infiltration Capacity (VIC) model, and the Cold Regions Hydrological Model (CRHM).

+Furthermore, the fluxes and budgets of water and energy throughout and within the Prairies during drought must be addressed.
 This needs to be accomplished through analysis of the model and observational products described above.
-This DRI-wide activity needs to be accomplished on scales ranging from longterm values over the entire Prairies to smaller scales (less than a month) over smaller domains that experienced different degrees of impact.
+This DRIwide activity needs to be accomplished on scales ranging from long-term values over the entire Prairies to smaller scales (less than a month) over smaller domains that experienced different degrees of impact.